microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

 	```

-1. Observe the Microsoft Bot Builder dialog prompts on lines 19, 25, and 31.
-Set a breakpoint on each of these lines by clicking in the margin to the left of each line.
+1. Note the Bot Builder prompts on lines 19, 25, and 31.
+Set a breakpoint on each of these lines by clicking in the margin on the left.

     ![Adding breakpoints to index.js](Images/vs-add-breakpoints.png)

     _Adding breakpoints to index.js_

-1. Click the **Debug** button in the ribbon the left, and then click the green arrow to start a debugging session.
+1. Click the **Debug** button in the View Bar, and then click the green arrow to start a debugging session.
+Observe that "test bot endpoint at http://localhost:3978/api/messages" appears in the debug console.

     ![Launching the debugger](Images/vs-launch-debugger.png)

     _Launching the debugger_

 1. Your bot code is now running locally.
-An easy way to step through processes while debugging is to use the Microsoft Bot Framework Emulator.
-If you haven't installed the Microsoft Bot Framework Emulator, take a moment to do so now.
-You can download it from https://emulator.botframework.com/.

-1. Launch the Bot Framework Emulator and type the following URL into the box at the top of the window:
+Launch the Bot Framework Emulator and type the following URL into the box at the top of the window:

 	```
 	http://localhost:3978/api/messages
 	```

-1. Leave **Microsoft App ID** and **Microsoft App Password** blank for now, and click **CONNECT** to connect the emulator to your debugging session.
+1. Leave **Microsoft App ID** and **Microsoft App Password** blank for now, and click **CONNECT** to connect the emulator to the debugging session.

     ![Connecting the emulator to the debugging session](Images/emulator-connect.png)